How to transfer the value of your benefits

 - a deferred or immediate life annuity contract purchased from an insurer

-- your new employer's pension plan (if transfers can be received under the plan's provisions)
+- the new employer's supplemental pension plan (if transfers can be received under the plan's provisions)

-- an RRSP or a registered retirement income fund (RRIF) for any sums that can be directly refunded to you.
+- a registered retirement savings plan (RRSP) or a registered retirement income fund (RRIF) for any sums that can be directly refunded to you

 In what circumstances can you receive a cash refund?